The Austro-Hungarian Army in the Great War from 1914 to 1918.

 At the beginning of 1914 the peace strength of the Austro-Hungarian army was some 450,000.
-On mobilization it rose to over 3,000,000, of which some 1,800,000 formed the field army of six armies, in all sixteen army corps – mostly of three divisions, some of the reserve divisions – and eleven cavalry divisions.
+On mobilization, it rose to over 3,000,000, of which some 1,800,000 formed the field army of six armies, in all sixteen army corps – mostly of three divisions, some reserve divisions – and eleven cavalry divisions.

 In a war against Serbia, the III, V, and VI Armies would be deployed in the south, according to Plan B (Balkans); but in a war against Russia and Serbia, Plan R, the III Army would be deployed northeast with I, II and IV in the Galician plains beyond the Carpathian mountains.
 By ordering partial mobilization on 25th July the army, was committed to Plan B, until the III Army could be recalled from the Serbian front.

 General Conrad von Hötzendorf, chief of general staff, sixty-two, a cavalryman, hard-working, spartan, a writer on tactics and training, was, like Foch, a firm apostle of the offensive.
 His recipe for victory against Russia was an early attack before the vast manpower of the enemy could be brought into action, but that plan was now seriously compromised by partial mobilization.
 Conrad would command the northern armies, General Potiorek, another spartan, keen, vain, incompetent, with powerful court connections, responsible for the muddle that had given the Sarajevo assassins their chance, would command against Serbia.

 AUSTRIA-HUNGARY (July 28, 1914 – November 3, 1918)

 - Army strength during the war = 8,322,000

 - KIA Military = 1,200,000